-I am a second year student studying Biology and Chemistry as part of a Natural Sciences Degree at Durham University.
+I am a second year student studying Biology and Chemistry as part of a Natural Sciences Degree at Durham University and have been tutoring with MyTutor for 9 months.
 I have always had a passion for science and teaching, both academically and non-academically, and have a broad understanding of the relevant scientific areas for GCSE and A-level.

 The most important thing is that the sessions are about you!
 You can decide what we cover at whatever pace is comfortable for you.
 Remember no question is a stupid question!
 The sessions are designed to be fun and to let you not just memorise key concepts but to help you understand them so that you feel confident in answering questions in the exam.

 I may use different techniques during the sessions to help you understand (diagrams, drawings and analogies etc.).
 Everyone learns differently and thus my sessions will be designed for you as an individual.